 In rare cases, EagleFiler may not appear in the Full Disk Access list after you add it.
-You can enter this command in Terminal:
+First, try restarting your Mac.
+You can also enter this command in Terminal:

 tccutil reset SystemPolicyAllFiles

 to reset the system's database of Full Disk Access privileges and then try adding EagleFiler again.